stevekinney/enterprise-ui-federation/README.md

 ```

 > **Why?** pnpm uses strict module isolation — each package can only import its own declared dependencies.
 Even though `@pulse/shared` already depends on `@nanostores/react`, the remote needs its own declaration to resolve the import at build time.
 At runtime, Module Federation's singleton config ensures only one copy is loaded.

-> [!NOTE]
-> **pnpm's strict isolation model:** Unlike npm and Yarn Classic, pnpm does not hoist packages into a flat `node_modules`.
-Each workspace package can only `import` from its own explicitly declared dependencies — transitive dependencies are not on the resolution path.
-This catches a whole class of bugs where code works locally because a transitive package happens to be hoisted, but breaks in CI or in other packages' builds.
-Here, `@pulse/shared` depends on `@nanostores/react`, but that doesn't make `@nanostores/react` importable from `@pulse/remote-analytics` at build time.
-The explicit `add` step makes the dependency visible in the remote's `package.json` — a source-of-truth declaration that holds regardless of install order or hoisting behavior.

 Now open `remote-analytics/src/analytics-dashboard.tsx`.
 Replace the hardcoded auth values with the nanostore.